 Bar graphs depict the QI health plans' results for each response category.
 Standard tests of statistical significance were conducted, where applicable, to determine if statistically significant differences in QI health plan performance exist.
 As is standard in most survey implementations, a "top-box" rate is defined by a positive or satisfied response.
 Statistically significant differences between the QI health plans' top-box responses are noted with directional triangles.
-A QI health plan's top-box rate that was statistically significantly higher than the aggregate of the other QI health plans is noted with an upward (▲) triangle.
-A QI health plans is noted with a downward (▼) triangle.
-A QI health plan's top-box rate that was not statistically significantly different than the aggregate of the other QI health plans is denoted with no triangle.
+A QI health plan's top-box rate that was statistically significantly higher than the aggregate of the other QI health plans is noted with an upward (\blacktriangle) triangle.
+A QI health plan's top-box rate that was statistically significantly lower than the aggregate of the other QI health plans is noted with a downward (\blacktriangledown) triangle.
+A QI health plans is denoted with no triangle.